 (b) in the case of a complaint made by a third party — to the access applicant.

-69. Parties to a complaint
+69. Complaint, who are parties to etc.

 (1) The complainant and the agency are parties to every complaint.

 (2) In the case of a complaint made by an access applicant any third party is entitled to be joined as a party on giving written notice to the Commissioner.